unicorn-23/GwasWA/README.md

 ## Convert VCF to bfiles, `--step transvcf`

-For converting VCF to bfiles, utilize the following command with its associated parameters:
+To convert VCF to bfiles, utilize the following command with its associated parameters:

 -   `--genotypefile <filename>`: VCF file containing variant genotype information.
 -   `--phenotypefile <filename>`: The phenotype file comprises three columns: sample ID, family ID, and phenotype value (separated by spaces).